-• We are interested in exploring the tumor suppressive functions of CADM1 in regulating melanoma invasion, anchorage-independent cell death, and costimulation of immune-mediated cytotoxic responses.
+• Tumor suppressive functions of CADM1 that regulate melanoma invasion, anchorage-independent cell death, and co-stimulate immune-mediated cytotoxic responses.
 These studies may highlight CADM1 as a diagnostic indicator for prognosis and could open new therapeutic avenues to combat melanoma metastasis.

-• Mutations in the RAS-RAF-MEK-ERK pathway are drivers in many forms of human malignancies.
+• Mutations in the RAS-RAF-MEK-ERK pathway that drive many forms of human malignancies.
 In particular, the serine/threonine kinase BRAF is mutated in ~8% of all cancers.
-Targeted inhibitors have been designed to block aberrant BRAF; however due to differences in cellular signaling, efficacy of these drugs are limited to a subset of mutant BRAF tumors.
-We are interested in understanding the mechanisms governing the varied responses to inhibitor treatment.
+Targeted inhibitors have been designed to block aberrant BRAF, but their efficacy is limited to a subset of mutant BRAF tumors due to differences in cellular signaling.
+We want to understand the mechanisms governing the varied responses to inhibitor treatment.

 Time-lapse imagery of melanoma spheroid invading into collagen - animated.
 (Hartsough Lab Research)